taw00/manuscript-css/v5.0/examples/example-prose-long.md

 ### by Penfirstname Penlastname

 > This is an [epigraph](https://en.wikipedia.org/wiki/Epigraph_(literature)).
-> Some stories, parts, chapters, and even scenes will kick off with an epigraph.
+> Some main titles, parts, and chapters will include an epigraph.
 >
 > <div class="x-poem">
 >